‘What Did You Do Last Week?’ 11 Better Ways to Succeed at Performance Management

 Include attitude and productivity as performance expectations.

-As with every other aspect of people management, of course, it is critical that you document and share proof of relevant performance issues at the start of the coaching process.
+As with every other aspect of people management, of course, it’s critical that they document and share proof of relevant performance issues at the start of the coaching process.

 Follow up through the W x W x W (W3 formula).
 What will be done by Who by When?
 Effective coaching requires that both you and the employee make solid commitments to each step in the process.